thebestexotic98/dht11/README.md

 7. Accuracy: Plus minus 1 degree celcius and Plus minus 1%

-Flowchart of Overall Project:
+4.0 Flowchart of Overall Project:

 Figure 2: Flowchart of overall room thermometer project.
 Link: https://imgur.com/a/FyOmKHj

-Methodology: From the coding
+5.0 Methodology:

 Firstly, the DHT11 sensor is configure by using the Verilog Code below to enable the